MSIA/2020-msia423-ganguly-got/README.md

 **NOTE: You will need to be on the Northwestern VPN for the subsequent steps*

 ### Step 2.
 Updating src/config.py
 `src/config.py` contains all the configurable details about the data ingestion pipeline.
-All options can be used as is with their default values or user can choose to update them as needed.
+Please update the following items

  - `S3_BUCKET` - specify the name of the S3 bucket for storing the csv file
  - `CREATE_DB_LOCALLY` - specify `False` to create RDS database, `True` to create local SQLite database.
 Defaulted to `False`